Healing Sexual Trauma – Meet Our Teaching Team

 Aishah Shahidah Simmons is an award-winning Black feminist lesbian cultural worker who, for over 25-years, has examined the intersections of race, gender, sexuality, and sexual violence.
 Her work is informed by her lived experiences as a child sexual abuse survivor, adult rape survivor, and Buddhist practitioner committed to disrupting and ending the inhumane, humanely.
 Aishah spent 12-years (1994-2006) producing, writing, and directing the Ford Foundation-funded, internationally acclaimed and award-winning feature length film NO!
 The Rape Documentary.
 The film breaks silences taboos that hide the rape and sexual assault of women and girls by men in African-American communities.
 Aishah is the editor of the 2019 released, leading-edge anthology, Love WITH Accountability: Digging Up the Roots of Child Sexual Abuse anthology (AK Press).
 She invited 40-diasporic Black cisgender, transgender, gender non-binary, straight ,and queer child sexual abuse survivors and advocates to join her in transformative storytelling that envisions a world that ends child sexual abuse without relying on the criminal justice system.

 Speaker, writer and author of the book Boys Don’t Tell: Ending the Silence of Abuse, Randy Ellison is a child-sexual-abuse victim advocate and an activist promoting cultural change working with local, state and national organizations.
 Randy also does contract work for nonprofits dealing with awareness and prevention of intimate violence.
 He addresses abuse prevention and healing from a survivor’s perspective.
 Randy has worked with many organizations on abuse prevention and awareness.
-He was a founding member and former Board President of OAASIS, Oregon Abuse Survivors in Service, based in Portland.
+He was a founding member and former Board President of OAASIS, Oregon Abuse Survivors in Service, based in Portland, OR.
 Randy was one of 200 men on Oprah when she brought child sex abuse of boys into the public eye in 2010.
 He was also co-coordinator of We Will Speak Out Oregon, a faith-based subsidiary of IMA World Health to promote prevention and healing of intimate violence.
 Randy is a former member of the Oregon Attorney General’s Sexual Assault Task Force working on Legislative and Public Policy.
-In 2009 Randy helped change the civil statue of limitations in Oregon on sex abuse of children to one of the most liberal in the country.
+In 2009, Randy helped change the civil statue of limitations in Oregon on sex abuse of children to one of the most liberal in the country.

 michael munson is the co-founder and Executive Director of FORGE, an organization focused on improving the lives of transgender individuals by building stronger connections, providing resources, and empowering growth through knowledge.
 His educational background is in psychology, with an emphasis in trauma. munson’s work on violence against transgender and gender non-conforming individuals is groundbreaking, stressing the intersectionality between complex components of identity, experience, and societal constructs that both spur violence, as well as catalyze healing for individuals and communities.
 He is passionate about engaging professionals to embrace these complexities and learn key skills to better serve their constituents.